rayedriasat/StudyManager/README.md

 9. Update the `webClientId` in `src/screens/main/CalendarScreen.tsx` with your web client ID from the Google Cloud Console

 ### Running the App

+#### Quick Testing with Expo Go (Recommended for Fast Development)
+1. Install dependencies: `npm install`
+2. Start the Expo dev server: `npm start`
+3. Scan the QR code with Expo Go app on your device
+4. **Note**: Google Calendar integration is disabled in Expo Go.
+All other features work normally.
+5. See `EXPO_GO_TESTING.md` for more details

+#### Full Build (For Testing Google Calendar)
+1. Install dependencies: `npm install`
+2. Create a development build: `eas build --profile development --platform android`
+3. Install the build on your device
+4. All features including Google Calendar will work

+#### Traditional React Native CLI (Alternative)
 1. Install dependencies: `npm install`
 2. For iOS: `npx pod-install` (in the ios directory)
 3. Start the Metro bundler: `npm start`